brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ## Implementation Experience

-This is implemented in clang and can be seen on [compiler explorer](https://compiler-explorer.com/z/j9jc6bcaj).
-This example shows the combination of the extended parenthesized expression and `TRY` macro with the correct lifetime semantics.
+This is implemented in clang and can be seen on [compiler explorer](https://compiler-explorer.com/z/5cb3aa8n9).
+This example shows the combination of a `do` expression with an init-statement sequence and `TRY` macro with the correct lifetime semantics.

 # Wording